Philip Morris Giving Up Cigarette Business, Developing New Technology To Replace Traditional Tobacco Products

 Cigarette maker Philip Morris has a bold New Year’s resolution.
-After more than a century, the maker of Marlboro has plans to get out of the cigarette selling business in the U.K. While Philip Morris announced the initiative to stop selling cigarettes, it is not getting out of the tobacco industry entirely.
+After more than a century, the maker of Marlboro has plans to get out of the cigarette-selling business in the U.K. While Philip Morris announced the initiative to stop selling cigarettes, it is not getting out of the tobacco industry entirely.

 The company announced the ambitious plan by taking out multiple ads in British newspapers.
 The campaign’s idea is to help people quit smoking traditional tobacco cigarettes and ultimately replace them with other products like e-cigarettes.
 In addition, Philip Morris intends to update packaging to include information about quitting smoking and using alternatives instead.